telefonicaid/fiware-orion/doc/manuals/orion-api.md

 Returns a list of all the subscriptions present in the system.

-Response:

-* Successful operation uses 200 OK
-* Errors use a non-2xx and (optionally) an error payload.
-See subsection on "Error Responses" for more details.

 **Request Query Parameters**

 | Parameter | Optional | Type   | Description                                        | Example |